rcnfinance/rcn-network/README.md

 ### BasicOracle

 The BasicOracle implements a generic version of the Oracle interface, it allows the implementation of an arbitrary number of symbols.
 The owner has the responsibility of maintaining the rates updated.

+### BasicCosigner

+The BasicCosigner is a sample that shows how cosigners can be implemented to the network.
+This sample defines the part of the loan covered and builds a liability.
+This means that, if the borrower defaults, the cosigner pays the compensation in exchange for the defaulted loan.

+BasicCosigner.sol is only the first implementation on the role of a cosigner agent in RCN.
+The concept itself is flexible, which means that any combination of rules and conditions could be used to implement a cosigner.

+We believe that the most transparent way of running a cosigner is to imprint that logic on a smart contract, but it's not required by the network.